Gtalavero/ft_server/README.md

 * **API REST**: specifies the interfaces that programs can use to communicate with the daemon and tell it what to do.
 * **Docker repository**: Stores docker images.
 They can be public or private.
 Docker Hub and Docker Cloud are public repositories.
 When you use `docker pull` or `docker run` the necessary images are extracted from the configured registry (Docker Hub by default).

-**Docker compose**: tool for defining and running multi-container Docker apps.
+**Container**: software that packages up code and all its dependencies so the application runs quickly and reliably in differents environment. [+INFO][3]
-**Container**: Software that packages up code and all its dependencies so the application runs quickly and reliably in differents environment. [+INFO][3]
+**Dockerfile**: a text file that contains all commands, in order, needed to build a given image.
+You can see the set of instructions in the [Dockerfile Reference][5]
 ---
 **LEMP stack**: Software package  variation of LAMP (Linux, Apache, MySQLP, PHP).
 In LEMP, Apache is replaced with the lightweight yet powerfull Ngynx.
 **[Ngynx][4]**: HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server